What is PIK Interest?

 - It eases the interest expense burden of a project at its start and hence supports liquidity.

-- Given lower debt repayment obligations, it enables the companies to borrow more to support business requirements.
+- Lower debt repayment obligations enable the companies to borrow more to support business requirements.

-The interest expense incurred during the period is not paid out in cash, rather it is added back to the outstanding balance, and hence the ending debt balance increases due to accrued interest expenses.
-Subsequently, the following year the interest rate is applied to the higher ending balance.
-Given the compounding nature, a PIK debt results in higher lifetime interest expenses as compared to a normal debt.
+The interest expense incurred during the period is not paid out in cash, rather, it is added back to the outstanding balance, and hence the ending debt balance increases due to accrued interest expenses.
+Subsequently, the interest rate is applied to the higher ending balance the following year.
+Given the compounding nature, a PIK debt results in higher lifetime interest expenses than a normal debt.

 Advantages